5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 The specs:

-- Two-way audio – same quality as the 360° model
+- Two-way audio – same tech as the big brother

 Why it's useful for anxiety: